The Bankrate promise

 3. Learn about credit card terms

 There are a lot of different credit card terms you’re going to see on a credit card application, and it’s a good idea to have an understanding of those terms before you apply.
-Here are some of the terms you’ll see and what they mean:
+Here are some of the basic credit card terms you’ll see and what they mean:

 Some card issuers charge a yearly fee for the use of a credit card.
 Some credit cards that usually have an annual fee are those with luxury perks, like rewards and travel cards.
 Annual fees typically start at $95, but sometimes issuers will waive the annual fee for the first year for new cardholders.